|Recent Forum Topics NBFL Season 31: Its ...||FUMBBL HAIKU'S||Lessons Learned|

 Do I need to start with a new team?

 Naw.
 The island is looking for teams which have played somewhere else in League play and are now orphaned.
-This is especially true of teams which graduate from the 145 Club.
+This is especially true of teams which graduate from the 145 Club before they switched to the BB2020 ruleset.
 Bhenjamyn wants 'em to come play for the enjoyment of the islanders.

-Well, teams built on ruleset '6'... that's the normal 'League' (not black box, not ranked, not secret league or one of the other special rulesets) ruleset.
+Well, teams built on the standard BB2016 rosters.
+If we can reasonably import the team, we'll attempt to do so.
 If there's a team or coach that is especially disruptive, they might be escorted off the island.
 And I'm anticipating the island will mostly be for coaches below 160 CR or so, kinda a 'post-145' group, but agreeable enough coaches will be allowed regardless of their ranking.